lixt314/BDCI.github.io/_pages/about.md

 **News!!!**

+**1. Our paper "Deep Embedded Clustering with Multiple Objectives on scRNA-seq Data" has been accepted in Briefings in Bioinformatics (IF=8.99).**

-**1. Our paper "Identification of Haploinsufficient Genes from Epigenomic Data using Deep Forest" has been accepted in Briefings in Bioinformatics (IF=8.99).**
+**2. Our paper "Identification of Haploinsufficient Genes from Epigenomic Data using Deep Forest" has been accepted in Briefings in Bioinformatics (IF=8.99).**

-**2. Our paper "iCircRBP-DHN: identification of circRNA-RBP interaction sites using deep hierarchical network" has been accepted in Briefings in Bioinformatics (IF=8.99).**
+**3. Our paper "iCircRBP-DHN: identification of circRNA-RBP interaction sites using deep hierarchical network" has been accepted in Briefings in Bioinformatics (IF=8.99).**

-**3. Supported by General Project of National Natural Science Foundation of China（国家自然科学基金面上项目）.**
+**4. Supported by General Project of National Natural Science Foundation of China（国家自然科学基金面上项目）.**

-**4. Our paper "Identification of Pan-cancer Ras Pathway Activation with Deep Learning" has been accepted in Briefings in Bioinformatics (IF=8.99).**
+**5. Our paper "Identification of Pan-cancer Ras Pathway Activation with Deep Learning" has been accepted in Briefings in Bioinformatics (IF=8.99).**

 **Work Experiences**